thomasmorgan/LilyLib/docs/source/writing_music.rst

 Writing music
 =========================

-So far we have seen how music in LilyLib is composed of Points, and how we can use the `notes`, `rests` and `chords` functions to make multiple `Points`.
+So far we have seen how music in LilyLib is composed of *Points*, and how we can use the *notes*, *rests* and *chords* functions to make multiple *Points*.
 In this section we'll look at functions that let us quickly writes higher-level musical entities, things like scales and arpeggios, as well as perform operations like transposition and harmonization.
-All these functions can be found within `points.py`.
+All these functions can be found within *points.py*.

 Scales
 -----------

-The scale functions is as follows:
+The *scale* function is as follows:

 ::